devonfw/devon4ng-library/projects/devon4ng/authorization/README.md

 #### 5. Enjoy :)

 Now you can try it out!
-Assuming the `DevonfwAuthorizationModule` was set up like described above you should be able to access both `/dialog1` (because in the `AuthorizationService` we set user rights to `Right.User`) and `/dialog2` (because it is configured as a public route).
+Assuming the `DevonfwAuthorizationModule` was set up like described above you should be able to access both `/dialog1` (because it is configured as a public route) and `/dialog2` (because in the `AuthorizationService` we set user rights to `Right.User`).

-After you change the `AuthorizationService`'s user right to `Right.Admin`, you will not be able to access the `/dialog1` route.
-This means you will stay at the current route which is not all about user friendliness :) To change this behavior you can configure the `DevonfwAuthorizationModule` to navigate to some route when the authorization check fails:
+Access to `/dialog3` will be denied: you will stay at the current route.
+This is not all about user friendliness :) To change this behavior you can configure the `DevonfwAuthorizationModule` to navigate to some route when the authorization check fails:

 ```ts